-A full fledged Environmental laboratory is functioning with adequate number of Environmental monitoring and analysis instruments.
+A full-fledged Environmental laboratory is functioning with adequate number of pollution monitoring and analysis instruments.
+Accreditation of laboratory from State Pollution Control Board & NABL is under process.

 (x) Personnel working in dusty areas should wear protective respiratory devices and they should also be provided with adequate training and information on safety and health aspects.
 Occupational health surveillance programme of the workers should be undertaken periodically to observe any contractions due to exposure to dust and to take corrective measures, if needed.